 Every student admitted to SCPA has already demonstrated incredible capacity, talent, intellect and determination.
 SCPA is accessible to all children who exhibit the talent and determination to succeed, regardless of their financial or family circumstances.
 SCPA is singular in its ability to equitably empower young people to lead us to a more connected and a more compassionate community.

-The student body is the most diverse in the region.
+Our student body is the most diverse in the region.
 Our student body is made up of African American, Hispanic, Asian, Central and Eastern European, Native American, and multi-racial students.
-Approximately 3 percent of the Approximately 3 percent of the students live outside the public school district, including neighboring Kentucky and Indiana, and pay tuition.
+Approximately 3 percent of the Approximately 3 percent of the students live outside the public-school district, including neighboring Kentucky and Indiana, and pay tuition.
 Some students relocate with their families to attend SCPA.
-Family incomes range from poverty to executive and/or professional levels.

 All students are admitted through highly selective auditions in the art majors.
 Students are often permitted to participate in more than one art major.
 Arts board exam reviews are conducted each semester to ensure that students maintain high artistic standards.
 Performance majors audition for elite ensembles in addition to taking daily classes.
 Dance and drama ensemble members also take technique classes.
 Electives are offered within most of the art majors so that students may achieve a thorough education.
 Private music lessons are available to any student who attends SCPA.
 All students have the opportunity to audition for age appropriate major productions.

 Academically, state proficiency test scores at most grade levels are among the highest in the local system.
 Academic departments include English, Foreign Language, Mathematics, Science, and Social Studies.

 Grades are reported on a 4-point scale for each quarter of the year.
 Honors and AP courses are given additional weight: 5.0 for A, 4.5 for B. Weighted GPA through the first semester of senior year establish final class rank.
 Students receive honor roll recognition for B average, A average, and all A’s.